KarolisKrakys/cs225-final-project/README.md

 Six Degrees of Wikipedia.
 How many hyperlinks are necessary to get from one specific Wikipedia article to another specific Wikipedia article?
 Within the GitHub Repository, the data we utilized can be found in the data folder where there are .tsv and .txt files holding the data we used.
 We found our data from this website: https://snap.stanford.edu/data/wikispeedia.html.
 Our algorithms which include Breadth First Search (BFS) and PageRank can be found in the graph.cpp file.
 The test cases we created are found within the tests folder where the tests.cpp, the file with all our test cases, are written are found.

+# Data
+We are using a dataset from stanford which is located in the data folders, the files we used for testing are articles.tsv which has all of the vertices and links.tsv which includes vertices followed by all of the vertices they're connected to
 # Installation
 Clone the repo locally, then cd into it
 ```c++